AnastasiaKorytko/os_labs/lab2/out/README.md

-# Лабораторная работа №2 — Создание потоков
+# Lab #2 вЂ” Creating Threads

-Программа реализует многопоточные вычисления над массивом чисел:
+The program performs multithreaded calculations on an array of numbers:
-- поиск минимального и максимального элементов;
+- Finding the minimum and maximum elements;
-- вычисление среднего значения;
+- Calculating average values;
-- замена минимального и максимального элементов на среднее.
+- Replacing the minimum and maximum elements with the average.

-## Реализовано
+## Implemented
-- **Класс `Array`** — хранит массив, а также вычисленные значения `minVal`, `maxVal` и `avg`.
+- **`Array`` class** вЂ” stores the array, as well as the calculated values вЂ‹вЂ‹of `minVal`, `maxVal`, and `avg`.
-- **Потоки:**
+- **Threads:**
-  - `MinMaxThread` — находит минимальный и максимальный элементы;
+- `MinMaxThread` вЂ” finds creatives and maximum elements;
-  - `AverageThread` — вычисляет среднее значение;
+- `AverageThread` вЂ” calculates the average value;
-  - `ReplaceThread` — заменяет минимальный и максимальный элементы средним (округлённым) значением.
+- `ReplaceThread` вЂ” replaces properties and maximum elements with (rounded) values.
-- **Программа `Main`** — создаёт потоки, синхронизирует их выполнение и выводит итоговый результат.
+- **`Main`` program** вЂ” creates threads, synchronizes their execution, and outputs the final result.
-- **Unit Tests** — реализованы с использованием GoogleTest:
+- **Unit tests** вЂ” implemented using GoogleTest:
-  - проверка корректности вычисления минимума и максимума;
+- checking the correctness of minimum and maximum calculations;
-  - проверка корректности вычисления среднего значения;
+- checking the correctness of average values;
-  - проверка правильности замены элементов.
+- checking the correctness of element replacements.

-## Стандарт
+## Standard
 - C++98